By Payman sazesh (Own work) [CC BY-SA 3.0], via Wikimedia Commons

 Large ears and thickly furred pads are special adaptations that allow the cat to detect underground prey and survive in extreme conditions.

-Due to the remote, harsh terrains of its habitat, limited research has been conducted and populations and actual ranges are mostly based on estimates.
+Due to the remote, harsh terrains of its habitat, limited research has been conducted, and populations and actual ranges are mostly based on estimates.

 Key Facts about Sand Cats